thiagotims/nlp/README.md

 2. **NLP01_Spacy.ipynb**
   - Guided activity on natural language processing using the SpaCy library for the course Neural Processing of Natural Language in Portuguese I (University of São Paulo).
 3. **text-generation_hugginface.ipynb**
-    - text generation with a model from Meta's LLaMA family, using quantization to optimize execution on GPUs with less VRAM.
+  - Text generation with a model from Meta's LLaMA family, using quantization to optimize execution on GPUs with less VRAM.
 4. **next**
   - description
 5. **temperature_comparison.ipynb**